Bensas/RustNESs/plan.md

 # Phase 5: PPU Land 1: Basic functionality and pattern tables

-- Function to load the pattern table from the cartridge onto the array on the PPU
+- [PENDING] Function to load the pattern table from the cartridge onto the array on the PPU
 	- Each table is 4kb long
 		- Contains 256 tiles, 16 bytes each
 			- Each tile represents an 8x8 pixel grid, where each pixel has a value between 0 and 3 repreesnted by two bits (one MSB and one LSB)
 			- Memory wise, each tile has, fist, 8 bytes, each representing the LSB of the pixel values for one row of the tile.
 After that, 8 more bytes, each byte containing the MSB of the pixel value for one row.
-- Function to get a color from the palette using the palette ID plus the 0-3 (2-bit) color identifier.
+- [PENDING] Function to get a color from the palette using the palette ID plus the 0-3 (2-bit) color identifier.
 	- Palette ram is stored at location 0x3F00 in the cartridge.
 	- Each palette is 4 bytes in size, so we multiply the paletteID by four to get the palette memoty offset, and then add the color identifier value to get the adecuate color value.

-- `nmi` variable to be used if we should use interrupts to le tthe CPU know we're at vertical_blank.
+- [PENDING] `nmi` variable to be used if we should use interrupts to le tthe CPU know we're at vertical_blank.

-- Some PPU Registers:
+- [PENDING] Some PPU Registers:
-	- Status register (from LSB to MSB):
+	- [PENDING] Status register (from LSB to MSB):
 		- 5 bits Unused
 		- 1 bit sprite_overflow
 		- 1 bit sprite_zero_hit
 		- 1 bit vertical_blank
-	- Mask register (from LSB to MSB):
+	- [PENDING] Mask register (from LSB to MSB):
 		- grayscale
 		- render_background_left
 		- render_sprites_left